bioconda/bioconda-docs/source/developer/bulk.rst

   GitHub Actions, and the configuration is in :file:`.github/workflows/Bulk.yml`.
 For ``linux-aarch64``, the builds take place on CircleCI and the configuration is in :file:`.circleci/config.yml`.

+- Jobs time out at 6 hours on GitHub Actions and 1 hour on Circle CI.
+These limits are likely to be hit early in the process.
+If the timeout is reached, wait for all jobs to complete (pass, fail, or timeout), and trigger a new run.

 - You may end up with a lot of skiplisted leaf packages -- especially from packages whose dependencies were not built yet because they were on